roquealex/ucsc-ext/EMBD.X412.4/final/README.md

 https://woosports.com/

-The project will correlate realtime the weather data with the number of people whowing to practice the sport close to the sensor, this will help other people to find out if the conditions are good.
+The project will correlate realtime the weather data with the number of people showing to practice the sport close to the sensor, this will help other people to find out if the conditions are good.
 Data will be stored for the development of better weather models.

-Project currently does not include any notifications but could be imporved to do so.
-For instance notify suscribers when the wind in some area passes some treshold or when the ammount of people on the water is more than a treshold
+Project currently does not include any notifications but could be improved to do so.
+For instance notify subscribers when the wind in some area passes some threshold or when the amount of people on the water is more than a threshold

 ### Dependencies